charlieschwabacher/subtree/README.md

 cursor
 ======

-Cursor provides a friendly api for reading and updating data using an immutable data structure.
+Cursor is a library for reading and updating data in an immutable data structure.
 It works great with, but does not require, React.js.

 Cursor is designed:

-- to provide a simple, familiar, human friendly api
+to provide a simple, familiar, human friendly api

-- not to be coupled to React - data can easily be shared between react and other parts of your app, or between multiple top level react components in different parts of a page.
+not to be coupled to React - data can easily be shared between react and other parts of your app, or between multiple top level react components in different parts of a page.

-- to be 'pure render' friendly - cursor objects are cached, making it easy to avoid unncessary rendering.
+to be 'pure render' friendly - cursor objects are cached, making it easy to avoid unncessary rendering.

-- to enforce immutability - cursor uses Object.freeze on immutible data to prevent unexpected changes.
+to enforce immutability - cursor uses Object.freeze on immutible data to prevent unexpected changes.

-- to provide built in undo / redo functionality w/ fine control over which changes are stored in the history.
+to provide built in undo / redo functionality w/ fine control over which changes are stored in the history.